 If you are homeless or concerned about the possibility of losing your home, it is extremely important that you seek advice at the earliest opportunity.

-You can register your details with the Housing Solutions Team by following the link to Housing Jigsaw the Council's tool kit for delivering housing and homelessness services.
+Visit the Housing Jigsaw website to register your details with the Housing Solutions team, this is the Council's tool kit for delivering housing and homelessness services.
 Once your details have been registered an officer will be in contact to discuss your circumstances.

 Once registered you will be able to log into your account to see the status of your case.